haomianzheng/ccamp-client-pm-yang/draft-zheng-ccamp-client-pm-yang.md

 VPN-level parameters and their monitoring have been defined in {{!I-D.www-bess-yang-vpn-service-pm}}.
 This module focus on the performance on the topology at different layer or the overlay topology between VPN sites.
 On the other hand, this document is focusing on the performance of the service configured between Customer Ends (CE).

-{{!draft-yu-ccamp-optical-resource-pm-yang}} is aimed to provide a performance management approach on the resource level in a traditional way.
+{{!I-D.yu-ccamp-optical-resource-pm-yang}} is aimed to provide a performance management approach on the resource level in a traditional way.
 This resource could refer to physical resource, such as board, port etc., or logical resource, e.g. TTP etc. The management object is different with this document.
 But there is some relationship between these two documents.
 The PM data of client signal can be collected on some specific resource.
 This collection mechanism should be in the scope of this document.

 # Use Cases of Performance Management of Client Signal